 The October full moon, known as the “Hunter’s Moon,” will light up the night sky this week, reaching its peak brightness on Thursday, October 17, at 7:26 AM ET (4:56 PM IST).
 While the moon will be at its brightest at this time, you can witness its beauty from Tuesday night into Friday morning, according to NASA.
 For those who enjoy observing celestial events, this moon will be a stunning sight.

-- Observation Skill Test: If you have Sharp Eyes Find the Number 22 among 27 in 15 Secs
+- Observation Skill Test: If You Have Eagle Eyes Find 8 among the 3s within 15 Seconds?

 What is LUPEX’s mission?
 India’s fifth lunar polar exploration mission: Key facts